-For CEWRI-IP: The Total Award Amount is calculated as the minimum between thirty percent (30%) of the Total Eligible System Cost and fifteen thousand dollars (\$15,000), whichever is less, minus any duplication of benefits identified by the Program.
+• For CEWRI-IP: The Total Award Amount is calculated as the minimum between thirty percent (30%) of the Total Eligible System Cost and fifteen thousand dollars (\$15,000), whichever is less, minus any duplication of benefits identified by the Program.

+'''

-[Total Award Amount] = MIN(30% x [Total Eligible System Cost], \$15,000) - [DOB]
+[Total Award Amount] = MIN(30% x [Total Eligible System Cost], $15,000) - [DOB]

+'''

-The Reserve Grant Agreements for CEWRI-HERI awards LMI households will be executed for the amount of thirty thousand dollars (\$30,000) less any duplication of benefits identified by the Program, regardless of the Total Award Amount resulting from the calculation set forth above.
-However, the actual disbursement of funds to LMI households will follow the Total Award Amount calculation.
+The Reserve Grant Agreements for CEWRI-HERI awards will be executed for thirty thousand dollars (\$30,000) less any duplication of benefits identified by the Program, regardless of the Total Award Amount resulting from the calculation set forth above.
+However, disbursement of funds will follow the Total Award Amount calculation.